steeve/cross-compiler/README.rst

 dockcross/windows-x86
   |windows-x86-images| 32-bit Windows cross-compiler based on MXE/MinGW-w64.

 Installation
 ------------

-This image is not intended to be run manually.
-Instead, there is a helper script which comes bundled with the image.
+This image does not need to be run manually.
+Instead, there is a helper script to execute build commands on source code existing on the local host filesystem.
+This script is bundled with the image.

 To install the helper script, run one of the images with no arguments, and redirect the output to a file::